-We’ve introduced a smoking cessation policy with support for staff wishing to cease smoking. annual staff survey analysis and resultant actions.
+We’ve also introduced a smoking cessation policy with support for staff wishing to cease smoking.
+Annual staff survey analysis and resultant actions.

 Fruit bowls are available within the HLC office to encourage healthier food choices.
-We have membership of a local (NE Lincs) Health and Wellbeing network to obtain relevant updates/share good practice and the introduction of an HLC walking challenge to increase activity and the associated benefits to physical and mental wellbeing.
+We have membership of a local (NE Lincs) Health and Wellbeing network to obtain relevant updates/share good practice.
+We have also introduced a walking challenge to increase activity and the associated benefits to physical and mental wellbeing.